Becksteinlab/lammps/doc/src/Howto_body.rst

 and for *rounded/polyhedron* as a polyhedron.
 The *bflag2* argument selects whether a wireframe mesh (2) is drawn or the faces (1) or both (3).
 A value of 0 selects the default, which is currently the same as option 3.
-The drawn diameter of each wireframe line is determined by the *bflag1* parameter for the *body* keyword.
+The diameter of each wireframe line is determined by the *bflag1* parameter for the *body* keyword.

 Note that for both the *rounded/polygon* and *rounded/polyhedron* styles, line segments are drawn between the pairs of vertices.